LiShengAlone/Character-rain-The-Matrix-/README.md

 # Character-rain-The-Matrix-
 Imperfect !

-Warning : The BGM istoo large to upload !
+Warning : The BGM is too large to upload !